anchore/oss-docs/content/docs/userguides/vuln/database.md

 Grype uses a locally cached database of known vulnerabilities when searching a container, directory, or SBOM for security vulnerabilities.
 Anchore collates vulnerability data from common feeds, and publishes that data online, at no cost to users.

 {{% alert title="Learn more" color="primary" %}}
-Find out more about the vulnerability feeds at [Vulnerability Feeds](/docs/userguides/feeds/).
+Find out more about the vulnerability data sources at [Vulnerability Data Sources](/docs/userguides/vuln/data-sources/).
 {{% /alert %}}

 ### Updating the local database